What skills can I gain with a Sociology degree?

 Prepare for Graduate School: An undergraduate major in sociology provides an excellent foundation for graduate study in a wide range of fields including law, business, social work, medicine, public health, public administration and, of course, sociology.

-For more information, see the Student Resources page on the American Sociological Association website.
+For more information, see the Undergraduate Student Resources page on the American Sociological Association website.

 What kind of jobs can I get with a degree in Sociology?